kcbanner/pivotal2trac/README.md

 pivotal2trac imports stories from Pivotal Tracker into Trac.
 This importer works by submitting the Trac new ticket form multiple times.

 All stories are imported to a single component, milestone, and version name.
+Make sure that 'Feature', 'Bug' and 'Chore' ticket types exist on your Trac installation.
+Release stories are ignored.

 Export stories as CSV from Pivotal via `Project -> Export CSV`.